2012 - 2016

 So I jacked it up outside and took all 4 wheels off.

-that didn't know old MoPars tried to take off the left rear (reverse thread) and
+Someone that didn't know old MoPars tried to take off the left rear

-to on these slant 6's the put it on the no room side - what were they thinking?
+to get to on these slant 6's the put it on the no room side - what were

 But its got spark. maybe fouled plugs from all the lube I force fed in.